 Thematically the movie was ahead of its time, thanks to Kneale’s intelligent and novel ideas.
 The theme of an alien taking over the mind and body of a human wasn’t unheard of in literature, but didn’t really show up on film until 1953 with Jack Arnold’s It Came from Outer Space (1953, review).
 The idea of an alien fungus sporing, and spreading its seed all over London, and soon the world, was of course a great image for a western world worrying about communist infiltration – and perhaps also the effects of a nuclear war.
 The film had an immense impact on a certain generation of would-be writers, directors and producers when it came out.
 John Carpenter, a self-proclaimed sci-fi nut, loved The Creeping Unknown when it came out in the States in 1956, when he was 8 years old; ”It was profound – my mind was blown when I saw this movie”, he stated in one interview.
-The Quatermass Xperiment, along with Invasion of the Body Snatchers (1956) represented the peak of the ”fungus among us” genre, as Carpenter labels it, in the fifties, and which further peaked in the eighties, when filmmakers that had grown up in the fifties were in their prime.
+The Quatermass Xperiment, along with Invasion of the Body Snatchers (1956, review) represented the peak of the ”fungus among us” genre, as Carpenter labels it, in the fifties, and which further peaked in the eighties, when filmmakers that had grown up in the fifties were in their prime.
 The movie is still genuinely unsettling, and remains one of the finest examples of mid-fifes science fiction.

 The Quatermass Xperiment got mainly positive reviews in the British press upon its release, but there were some critics who seemed to have taken affront, perhaps more than anything else, to the film’s horror elements.
 Frank Jackson at Reynold’s News called it “82 minuted of sick-making twaddle”, whereas Patrick Gibbs at Daily Telegraph wrote that the film seemed to be “originated in the strip of some horror comic.
 It remains very horrid and not quite coherent.”
 The Times noted that Val Guest “certainly knows his business when it comes to providing the more horrid brand of thrills”, while Peter Burnup at News of the World wrote: “with the added benefit of bluff, boisterous Brian Donlevy […] all earnest addicts of science fiction will undoubtedly love every minute of it”.
 Some critics even seemed to pack on the praise a little heavier than usual due to the fact that the film was made in Britain.
 Paul Dehn at the News Chronicle wrote: “This is the best and nastiest horror film I have seen since the War.
 How jolly that it is also British!”